Year of call 2012

 Richard appears in the full range of disputes arising from commercial property including contested and uncontested lease renewals under the Landlord and Tenant Act 1954 and proceedings following forfeiture.

 Richard represents leaseholders, freeholders and management companies in service charge disputes in the First-tier Tribunal (Property Chamber) and advises on obligations and liabilities, and costs recovery, under the terms of long leases.
 Richard has experience of bringing and defending challenges to the reasonableness of service charges, the entitlement to recover identified costs against leaseholders and the enforcement of the costs of major works following s.20 consultation.

-Richard frequently appears in possession proceedings and has a broader advisory practice including matters relating to tenancies with statutory security under the Rent Act 1977.
+Richard frequently appears in proceedings for forfeiture of residential long leases and relief from forfeiture.
+Richard provides advice and representation in matters relating to statutory security including under the Rent Act 1977.

-Richard frequently acts in claims relating to disrepair in residential property as well as claims for Rent Repayment Orders and proceedings relating to property licensing offences.
+Richard frequently acts in claims relating to disrepair in commercial and residential property as well as claims for Rent Repayment Orders and proceedings relating to property licensing offences.